-- Cloud Cuckoo Lander: DeSanctis the chicken and the team's second striker has short term memory problems-which sometimes make him forget his own teammates, or that he's even on a team.
+- Cloud Cuckoo Lander: DeSanctis, a chicken and the team's second striker, has short term memory problems-which sometimes make him forget his own teammates, or that he's even on a team.

 - Evil Is Petty: Despite being the primary antagonist of the series, Peter performs some rather tame things to the protagonists.
 One episode had him attempt to publicly humiliate Roy by having people watch him fart.

-- Humanoid Female Animal: Rebecca is noticeably more human-like (and taller) than her teammates, even sporting a Furry Female Mane when most other female characters lack it
+- Humanoid Female Animal: Rebecca is noticeably more human-like (and taller) than her teammates, even sporting a Furry Female Mane when most other female characters lack one.

 - Hypocritical Humor: Many of the team members side with Rebecca in her skepticism about Garcia's family's "lucky peppers".
 However, they all eat them when their curiosity gives in, which leads to unfortunate side effects for all of them.